Penobscot trade brooch, Indian Island, ca. 1780

 Description

-Wabanaki people traded furs for silver and other goods, as did many other Indigenous Nations in what is currently the northeastern United States, starting with contact between Indigenous peoples and Europeans.
+Wabanaki people traded furs for silver and other goods, as did many other Indigenous Nations in what is currently the northeastern United States, starting with contact between Indigenous peoples and Europeans, around 1600.
+The silver supplemented other adornments, such as seashells, inscribed stonework, and birch-bark engraved brooches.

-James A. Purinton, Indian Agent serving at Old Town between 1860 and 1864 had this silver trade brooch in his collection.
+James A. Purinton, Indian Agent serving the Penobscot Nation at Old Town between 1860 and 1864 had this and two other silver trade brooches from the Penobscot Nation in his collection.

 View/Add Comments